ghsmith/stuff/README.md

 [a] our Operational Data Store – a replicated Cerner Millennium schema that includes our clinical pathology LIS and blood bank information system that is analogous to Epic Clarity,

-[b] our Clinical Data Warehouse – a dimensional schema backing our Microstrategy BI tool that is analogous to Epic Caboodle and [c] Cerner CoPathPlus – our anatomic pathology LIS which will be replaced with Epic Beaker AP.
+[b] our Clinical Data Warehouse – a dimensional schema backing our Microstrategy BI tool that is analogous to Epic Caboodle,

+and [c] Cerner CoPathPlus – our anatomic pathology LIS which will be replaced with Epic Beaker AP.

 I rely on this SQL access daily to do lots of things.
 In the interest of brevity, I include some examples from public GitHub reposistories that are easy to link to: